freethenation/hubblem33/README.txt

 NASA released a huge mosaic of the Triangulum Galaxy (M33).
-This repo contains a zoomable viewer for mosaic.
+This repo contains a zoomable viewer for the mosaic.

 You can view the mosaic at https://freethenation.github.io/hubblem33/